swadloon-org/swadloon/docs/reference/agile-and-scrum.md

 ---
+subject: Reference
-name: Agile and Scrum - 🔁
+title: Agile and Scrum - 🔁
 description: Definitions and link to ressources on Agile and SCRUM
 tags:
   - dev
   - practices
   - methodology
+status: draft
 ---

 <DocHeader props={props}/>